Glasgow Gallivanting: November 2018

 We had two weekends away in November!
 Firstly, a couple of nights near Tarbert on the Kintyre peninsula, then three nights in Dundee, mainly to visit the new V&A Museum.
 Country life and city life: couldn’t have been more different.
 More on both to come in due course.

 I met another blogger in real life, which I think brings my total to seven – I’ll be losing count soon.
 Jessica of Diverting Journeys and her partner, Marcus, visited Glasgow for a long weekend and we met up on the Sunday afternoon.
-We visited the viewing platform at the Lighthouse which, unusually, contained a piano and a mural reading: We should have it all.
+We visited the viewing platform at the Lighthouse which, unusually, contained a piano and a mural which read We should have it all.
 We certainly should!

 Then we went in search of Billy Connolly murals before repairing to the Scotia, one of Glasgow’s oldest pubs.
 It was great to meet them!